gilbox/react-spark-scroll/README.md

         }
       }}>

-However, it is *much much much* easier to reason about what is actually happening in the react version.
-All the tricks employed by angular to achieve the expressiveness is not worth the confusion it often creates for developers, IMO.

 Note that a proxy is used to provide a canonical scroll position.
 This is useful because it's very common for the *top of the element to change* during scrolling.

+~~It is *much much much* easier to reason about what is actually happening in the react version.
+All the tricks employed by angular to achieve the expressiveness is not worth the confusion it often creates for developers, IMO.~~ I no longer have a strong opinion about which way is better.
+Also, it's actually possible to achieve the same angular syntax in React but I'm not sure if that's a good idea.

 # setup